 In terms of Regulatory Technical Standards (RTS), ESMA prepared draft RTS with respect to the operation of a European Electronic Access Point (EEAP) at the EU level.
 The EEAP will be a web-portal for the provision of easy and fast access to regulated information stored by all Officially Appointed Mechanisms (OAM).

-ESMA is also pursuing the development of draft RTS to specify the European Single Electronic Reporting Format (ESEF) for the preparation of annual financial reports in a single electronic reporting format that will take effect from 1 January 2020.
-The draft RTS will be submitted to the EC before 31 December 2016.
+ESMA has also developed draft RTS to specify the European Single Electronic Reporting Format (ESEF) for the preparation of annual financial reports in a single electronic reporting format that will take effect from 1 January 2020.

 At the end of 2014 ESMA submitted to the EC four RTS on major shareholdings which covered specific issues with regard to use of specific calculation methods of thresholds as well as application of existing exemptions from notification requirements.